20+ Sexually Explicit Netflix Movies You Can Stream Right Now

 Based On: Anna Todd’s After novels

-What They’re About: The After franchise shows us a slice of the complicated romantic life of two college students.
+What They’re About: The After franchise offers a slice of the complicated romantic life of two college students.
 These racy titles tell the story of Tessa Young (Josephine Langford) as she meets and falls for bad boy Hardin Scott (Hero Fiennes Tiffin) during her freshman year, as well as everything that unfolds after.

 What To Expect: If you want to start an extensive saga, or maybe revisit it after all these years, you can do that right now, as the entire series is streaming on Netflix.
-Prepare to lose yourself in this story of young love and lust.

 Philip Sledge